SimHoZebs/personal-site/src/pages/me.md

 In the meantime, I do my best to share what I've learned with the world in digestible mediums.

 I am looking for full-time opportunities to work with web technologies in a software-driven organization.

+I currently work for AWS, but all my words do not repesent them nor the work I do for them.